SamirTalwar/monospacedmonologues.com/posts/2016-02-29--docker-part-five--lets-make-a-website.md

 So far, so good.
 Except I hate it.

 Building this takes forever.
-Each time anything changes, it has to download all the dependencies again, taking over ten minutes on my poor ADSL connection, which runs through copper wires that were installed in the reign of King Henry VIII.
+Each time anything changes, it has to download all the dependencies again, taking over ten minutes on my poor ADSL connection, which runs through miles of copper wires that were installed in the reign of King Henry VIII before it reaches the nearest exchange at the other end of town.
 Tomorrow, we're going to look at ways to mitigate this problem.